 Manuscript Requirements

-• Poets!
-Do not send us multiple poems and expect us to select one.
-Each entry is a single poem accompanied by a separate entry form and check for entry fee.
+- Poets!
+In the single poem category.
+Do not send us multiple poems as an entry and expect us to select one.
+Each entry of a single poem is to be accompanied by a separate entry form and check for entry fee.
+Collections must be of poems with a narrative theme.

 Winners

-• The prize in each category is a published cash prize and a gold medal.
+- The prize in each category is a published cash prize and a gold medal.
 Any enhancement of the prizes, such as travel and accommodations for out of town winners or manuscript critiques, is solely in the discretion of the Society and such enhancements depend solely on availability of revenues.
-In the event that revenues are available the Society will pay up to $500 for transportation (either airfare or mileage) and up to three nights in a hotel.
-Winners and other interested writers will have the opportunity to have work critiqued by an agent and an editor during the 2018 Happy Birthday, Mr. Faulkner! weekend September 23-27.
+In the event that revenues are available the Society will pay up to $500 for transportation OR up to four nights in a hotel.
+Winners and other interested writers will have the opportunity to have work critiqued by an agent and an editor during the 2024-25 Faulkner for All! weekend September 25-28.
 If, for any reason—including cancellation for reasons of approaching heavy weather—an awards gala is not possible, cash awards, and gold medals will be presented to winners by express delivery service.

-• The Society reserves the right to reject all finalists if the manuscripts are deemed to be deficient, not meeting the Society’s basic overall guideline for pre-round readers, “ready for publication with minor editing.”
+- The Society reserves the right to reject all finalists if the manuscripts are deemed to be deficient, not meeting the Society’s basic overall guideline for pre-round readers, “ready for publication with minor editing.”
 Preliminary judges rank a manuscript from one to ten.
 Any manuscript receiving a ranking of five or less will be eliminated from subsequent rounds.
-Only manuscripts receiving rankings of eight, nine, or ten will be considered for the ranking of finalist, with the possibility of being selected for Short List, winner, or runner-up.
+Only manuscripts receiving rankings of seven and eight will be considered for the rankings of finalist, with the possibility of being selected for Short List, winner, or runner-up.

-• Transportation within the continental United States and hotel accommodations for the awards event for out of town winners may be paid by the Society.
-Travel and hotel accommodations are not provided for winners who live in metropolitan New Orleans.
+- Transportation within the continental United States and hotel accommodations for the awards event for out of town winners may be paid instead of hotel accommodations.
+Travel or hotel accommodations are not provided for winners who live in metropolitan New Orleans.

-• The Society does not make cash or gold medal awards to runners-up, short lists, other finalists, or semi-finalists.
-Free tuition registration for Happy Birthday, Mr. Faulkner, 2018— which include manuscript critiques by leading editors and agents—may be awarded to Runners-up.
+- The Society does not make cash or gold medal awards to runners-up, short lists, other finalists, or semi-finalists.
+Free tuition registration for Faulkner for All, 2025— which include manuscript critiques by leading editors and agents—may be awarded to Runners-up.

-• We reserve one-time rights to publish the work of Winners and Runners-up in our on-line literary journal, The Double Dealer.
+- We reserve one-time rights to publish the work of Winners and Runners-up in our on-line literary journal, The Double Dealer.
 Short List Finalists may request publication and we will consider their work.
 Currently, our web site for the journal, DoubleDealer.org, is down for reconstruction.
-We expect it to be up by mid-summer, 2018.
+We hope to up this year.

-• Faulkner Society winners will be presented their awards during our Happy Birthday, Mr. Faulkner!
+- Faulkner Society winners will be presented their awards during our Faulkner for All!
 Weekend.

 Publication Rights